-Pinaputok na tilapia is one of the best recipes which you can make with your favorite freshwater fish, the tilapia.
-This dish is made more flavorful with the aromatics stuffed inside the fish which penetrates within the flesh.
-One bite of the fish will give you the combining burst of flavors from the land and the sea.
+Pinaputok na tilapia is Filipino delicacy, made by baking cleaned stuffed Tilapia with tomatoes, garlic, ginger pepper and salt, after wrapping in an aluminium foil along with onion leeks, tomatoes garlic, ginger and onions.
+This dish is made more flavourful with the aromatics stuffed inside the fish which penetrates within the flesh.
+One bite of the fish will give you the combining burst of flavours from the land and the sea.
 What are you waiting for?
 Try this recipe today!

 WHAT IS A TILAPIA?

 Tilapia is the fish which will be used for this featured recipe.
 Tilapia was my favorite fish next to our national fish, the bangus.
 It is a type of freshwater fish and were grown in lakes, streams, ponds and rivers.

 This fish has a gray body and a pure white flesh which is very fresh and ocean-y in flavor.
 And compared to bangus, the level of difficulty of deboning this fish is 1000000% much easier (HAHAHAHA) which is why tilapia is often used in flaked dishes like fish spreads and fish sisig.